rancher/ecm-distro-tools/README.md

 Features and Bugs

-1. Open an issue explaining the feature(s) / bug(s) you are looking to add/fix.
+* Open an issue explaining the feature(s) / bug(s) you are looking to add/fix.
-2. Fork the repo, create a branch, push your changes, and open a pull request.
+* Fork the repo, create a branch, push your changes, and open a pull request.
-3. Request review
+* Request review

 Expectations

 A set of patterns have been established with the Go and shell code that will need to be adhered to.
 Usage output and flags should be copied and pasted from other code files and adjusted to keep the UX as similar as possible to the rest of the utilities in the repo.

+Library code has been written for Go and shell which provide simpler access to Github, loggers, and means of validating common checks.

 Go

-Go code additions are expected to have been linted, vetted, and fmt'd prior to pushing the code.
+* Go code additions are expected to have been linted, vetted, and fmt'd prior to pushing the code.
+* Prefer the standard library over 3rd party libraries when possible

 Shell

-Shell scripts are expected to be POSIX compliant, avoiding specific shell features for portability.
+* Shell scripts are expected to be POSIX compliant, avoiding specific shell features for portability.
+We are currently using `shellcheck` to perform these checks and validations.

 ## License